 FOOD FOR LIFE volunteers are recognized for their selfless dedication, compassion, and bravery

 .
-Throughout the fighting in Grozny, Sarajevo and Sukhumi — Food for Life was there; attending to earthquake victims in Haiti, Armenia, Russia and India — Food for Life was there; saving stranded villagers during floods in West Bengal, Pakistan, Poland and the Philippines — Food for Life was there; feeding hungry children in South Africa and the millions of others in the streets of nearly every major city of the world Food for Life volunteers are there nourishing people with pure plant-based meals.
+Throughout the fighting in Grozny, Sarajevo and Sukhumi — Food for Life was there; attending to earthquake victims in Haiti, Armenia, Russia and India — Food for Life was there; saving stranded villagers during floods in West Bengal, Pakistan, Poland and the Philippines — Food for Life was there; feeding hungry children in South Africa and the millions of others in the streets of nearly every major city in the world Food for Life volunteers are there nourishing people with pure plant-based meals.

 Donate to the Food for Life Global Emergency Fund